saraclohisey/lab_handbook/Lab_Handbook.md

 ##### Organisation in the lab

 It is vitally important you keep a good record of your specialised reagents, especially expensive ones, and anything you create.
-For this reason in 2021 we are implementing a systematic way of recording EVERYTHING.
+For this reason we are implementing a systematic way of recording EVERYTHING.

 ...